-7.9 Filling the domestic hot water circuit
+7.9 Filling the hot water circuit

-- 1. Open the water tap to fill the domestic hot water circuit. - Close the water tap once the appropriate volume of water has flowed out. - ☐ The domestic hot water circuit is filled. - Check all connections and the entire system for leaktightness.
+- 1. Open the water tap to fill the hot water circuit. - Close the water tap once the appropriate volume of water has flowed out. - Check all connections and the entire system for leaktightness.